benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 The in-request parsing in this sample is intended for demonstration-sized files.
 For hundreds of thousands or millions of products, use a durable import pipeline:

-- Split input into chunks comfortably below Shopify's 100 MB JSONL limit and the 24-hour bulk-operation execution limit.
+- Split input into multiple JSONL files comfortably below Shopify's 100 MB file limit and sized to finish within the 24-hour bulk-operation execution limit.
+Split at complete JSONL line boundaries, keeping each product's variants array together.
+- Stage each file separately with [`stagedUploadsCreate`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/stagedUploadsCreate), then start one [`bulkOperationRunMutation`](https://shopify.dev/docs/api/admin-graphql/unstable/mutations/bulkOperationRunMutation) per file using its own staged upload path.
+Independent chunks can reuse the same mutation template and run in parallel instead of waiting for one large file to finish.
+- Use a bounded job queue: [Shopify's bulk import limits](https://shopify.dev/docs/api/usage/bulk-operations/imports#limitations) allow up to **five concurrent bulk mutation operations per app and shop in API version 2026-01 and later**; earlier versions allow only one bulk mutation at a time.
+Count product and variant creation jobs together against that limit, start the next eligible chunk when a slot becomes available, and avoid concurrent writes to the same product.
 - Store each input chunk, operation ID, stage, and retry state in durable storage instead of browser or server memory.
 - Stream input and Result data files rather than loading complete files into memory.
-- Detect completion with ID-specific status polling or the [`bulk_operations/finish` webhook](https://shopify.dev/docs/api/admin-graphql/unstable/enums/WebhookSubscriptionTopic#enums-BULK_OPERATIONS_FINISH), then download and retain the temporary Result data before its URL expires.
+- Detect completion with ID-specific [`bulkOperation(id:)`](https://shopify.dev/docs/api/admin-graphql/unstable/queries/bulkOperation) polling or the [`bulk_operations/finish` webhook](https://shopify.dev/docs/api/admin-graphql/unstable/enums/WebhookSubscriptionTopic#enums-BULK_OPERATIONS_FINISH), then download and retain each operation's temporary Result data before its URL expires.
+Don't use the latest [`currentBulkOperation`](https://shopify.dev/docs/api/admin-graphql/unstable/queries/currentBulkOperation) result to track multiple concurrent jobs.
-- Build each variant chunk from the corresponding product creation Result data, using `__lineNumber` or another durable source mapping to correlate product IDs.
+- Build and submit each variant chunk only after its corresponding product creation operation completes and the required IDs have been resolved from successful Result data.
+Keep product and variant chunk boundaries and row order aligned. `__lineNumber` starts at zero in each input file, so correlate it together with the source chunk or operation ID, not as a globally unique row number.
 Resolve native `mediaId` values through an explicit, unique media key rather than relying on connection order; this sample uses matching SKU and media alt values.
 - Treat the use of media alt text as a correlation key as a documented sample tradeoff.
 If descriptive alt text is required for accessibility and storefront content, restore it after association or retain the SKU-to-media mapping in durable import data instead.
 - Retry only failed result lines and make retries idempotent so a restarted worker doesn't create duplicate products or variants.

-- Schedule within the API-version concurrency limit.
-API version 2026-01 and later allows up to five concurrent bulk mutation operations per app and shop.
+For example, product chunks A through E can run concurrently.
+When chunk A completes successfully, its variant chunk can use the freed slot while product chunks B through E continue.
+The total remains at most five running mutations, and each variant job depends only on its own product chunk.

+This parallel scheduling is production guidance, not an implemented feature of the sample UI.
+The current sample stages one data file at a time and uses `currentBulkOperation` for status checks; a production coordinator must retain and track every operation ID independently.

 ## Common Pitfalls